- 4-5½ kg fresh goose

 - 3 tbsp clear honey

-Stuff the zested fruit and the herb sprigs inside the bird and set aside for at least 15 mins.
+Stuff the zested fruit and a small handful of parsley, thyme and sage sprigs inside the bird and set aside for at least 15 mins.
 Can be done up to a day ahead and kept refrigerated.

 Buying a gooseFor a tasty bird, find a supplier from the British Goose Producers Association (020 7202 4760; www.goose.cc) and order before the end of November.